 M. S. Students

 M. S. students typically receive a tuition waiver of 50% of registered credit hours.
-In addition, students may acquire a part-time teaching assistantship for which they will receive a minimal stipend.
+In addition, students are acquire to be a part-time teaching assistantship.
 The details of a particular student's financial offer can vary depending upon specific circumstances and will be specified in a letter sent to each student at the time that an admission offer is made.

 Applicants are urged to take required tests early so that the results can be considered in conjunction with the candidate's academic records.
 Obtain information and registration materials from your own institution or write to: Educational Testing Service, Princeton , NJ 08541 .
 The institute code number for GRE and TOEFL reports for the College, Arts and Sciences and the School of Engineering and Applied Sciences is 2928 .
 The GRE department code for Chemical Engineering is 1001 and the TOEFL department code for Chemical Engineering is 64.